 Widely hailed as the next big thing in solar technology, perovskites – pioneered by the University of Oxford and Imperial College London – work well in low-light conditions, such as those in the UK.
 One of the main benefits of this technology will be low-cost energy generation, targeting a 50% reduction in current solar costs.

 Solcer house’s wall incorporates a transpired solar air collector

-The Solcer house, in Bridgend, follows the ‘buildings as power stations’ concept, using renewable energy systems as building elements.
+The Solcer house, near Bridgend, follows the ‘buildings as power stations’ concept, using renewable energy systems as building elements.
 Its upper, first-floor wall incorporates a transpired solar air collector (TSC) and a 4.3kWp photovoltaic (PV) panel system on the south-facing roof.